 The popular social media app might be best known for viral dance crazes and other silly videos.
-But TikTok is owned by a China-based company, raising concerns that it's a tool that might be used for purposes that harm U.S. national security.
+But TikTok is owned by a China-based company, raising concerns that it's a tool that could be used in ways that harm U.S. national security.
 A number of states — including Maryland, South Dakota, Texas, and others — have recently banned or blocked the app from phones and other devices used by their workers.

-There is also talk of stronger action: Brendan Carr, an FCC commissioner, recently called for the federal government to ban TikTok, and Sen. Marco Rubio (R-Fla.) introduced a bill to do just that.
-Meanwhile, the Biden administration is working on a deal to let the company operate while addressing security concerns.
+In November, Brendan Carr, an FCC commissioner, called for the federal government to ban TikTok, and Sen. Marco Rubio (R-Fla.) introduced a bill to do just that.
+More recently, the White House called on the agencies to wipe the app from all federal devices within 30 days.
 Why do U.S. officials see TikTok as a problem?
 And what can they actually do?
 Here's everything you need to know:

 What are the concerns about TikTok?

 Influence and espionage.
 Social media apps are regularly scrutinized for their influence over Americans — witness the brouhahas over Facebook's role in the 2016 election and Twitter's role in blocking a story about Hunter Biden during the 2020 presidential campaign.
 TikTok comes with a twist: It's owned by a Chinese company, ByteDance.
 "It isn't an arm of the Chinese Communist Party," Vox reports, "but Chinese laws say it can be forced to assist the Chinese government."